Jorge3129/telegram/README.md

 ## Telegram clone

-This is my pet project aimed at implementing the main functionality of Telegram.
+This is my pet project aimed at implementing the basic features of Telegram.

-DISLAIMER!
-This project is only on the initial stage of development, so there are few Telegram features that actually work.

-See the app live: [https://telegram-xd.herokuapp.com](https://telegram-xd.herokuapp.com)

-Login, password: a, a.

 ### Scripts

 To run the client:

 ```
 cd client
 npm install
 npm start
 ```